Competitive Intelligence

 Definition

-Competitive intelligence maps competitor offers, market messaging, and customer sentiment so your team can identify strategic gaps and positioning opportunities.[1]
+Competitive intelligence maps competitor offers, market messaging, and customer sentiment so a team can identify strategic gaps and positioning opportunities.[1]

 Current use